physrisk/website-source/articles/2024/friedkin-johnsen-model.md

 So the agents still have real-valued opinions and there exits a trust network between them.
 The opinions are still averaged over the trusted agents, but the agents also remember their initial opinion and are pulled towards it.
-The update formula is then given by:
+The updated formula is then given by:

 \begin{equation}
     o\_i(t+1) = (1 - s\_i) \sum\_j T\_{i,j} o\_j(t) + s\_i o\_i(0).